MicrosoftDocs/sql-docs/azure-sql/database/connectivity-architecture.md

 The following steps describe how a connection is established to Azure SQL Database:

-- Clients connect to the gateway, that has a public IP address and listens on port 1433.
+- Clients connect to the gateway that has a public IP address and listens on port 1433.
 - The gateway, depending on the effective connection policy, redirects or proxies the traffic to the right database cluster.
 - Inside the database cluster, traffic is forwarded to the appropriate database.